arbor-sim/arbor/doc/fileformat/swc.rst

 ..
 Warning::

-   The interpretation of SWC files by the import 3D method for SWC files changed NEURON 8 to address bugs in earlier versions.
-Arbor's follows the NEURON 8 approach, and can't guarantee compatibility with reconstructed SWC morphologies from NEURON 7.
+   The interpretation of SWC files by NEURON's import 3D method changed in NEURON 8 to address bugs in earlier versions.
+Arbor follows the NEURON 8 approach, and can't guarantee compatibility with reconstructed SWC morphologies from NEURON 7.

 ..
 Note::

-    The rules below are applied to the morphology representation only when a soma sample ispresent, otherwise the standard
+    The rules below are applied to the morphology representation only when a soma sample is present, otherwise the default
     :ref:`Arbor interpretation <formatswc-arbor>` is applied.

 **Every sample must have the same SWC identifier (tag) as its parent, except for